 Of course, cooking is an art that takes years to master fully and a “Michelin” chef will immediately frown upon my stupid example and say things like, “That’s not cooking.”

-The point is, when you break a problem down into its individual steps, you can begin to address the part you are having trouble with instead of constantly feeling overwhelmed.
+Here's my point: when you break a problem down into its individual steps, you can begin to address the part you are having trouble with instead of constantly feeling overwhelmed.

 The psychological difference between these two statements is huge: